JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 ### Custom Types

-You can introduce custom types with your extension.
+You can introduce custom enum types with your extension.
 Types are usually specified after the parameters' declaration.

-For example, the following code will add multiple enum types to your extension:
+The following example code will add multiple enum types to your extension:

 ```XML